vSsongv/Operating_System_PA/README.md

 - Use [PAsubmit](https://sslab.ajou.ac.kr/pasubmit) for submission
   - 450 points + (100 + 10) bonus points

-- Code: pa3.c (400 pts + 100 bonus pts in total)
+- Code: `pa3.c` (400 pts + 100 bonus pts in total)
 	- Spinlock: 50 pts
 	- Blocking mutex: 250 pts
 	- Ring buffer: 100 pts
 	- 100 bonus points.
-	  - 70 bouns points if you implement a **blocking counting** semaphore, and use it to implement the mutex.
+	  - 70 bouns points if you implement a blocking counting semaphore, and use it to implement the mutex.
 	  - 30 bouns points if you implement the ring buffer using your semaphore.

 - Document: One PDF document (50 pts).
 It should include followings;
   - How the spinlock is implemented.
   - How the blocking mutex is implemented.
 Specify the thread blocking and waking up mechanisms.
-	- Describe your semaphore implementation to get considered for the bonus points.
+	- You should explain your semaphore implementation stated above to get considered for the bonus points.
   - Lessons learned (if you have any)
   - No more than three pages; otherwise you will get 0 pts for the report